dbvisel/crossdante/README.md

 # crossdante

 An app for facing-page translation.
+Online version here: https://danvisel.net/crossdante/.
 This still needs a great deal of work!
 Where things are:

  * _src/_ are the raw application files
  	* _src/[bookname]-debug.html_ is the dev version of the page for a particular book